42-Projects-Nadoho/The-Anwer-Protocol/docs/acceptance_plan.md

 ## Protocol Compliance
 - [ ] Start the server and connect with both the CLI and GUI clients
 - [ ] Verify that the greeting matches RFC 42TAP specifications
-- [ ] Execute every command and event defined in the RFC document to confirm they behave as specified.
+- [ ] Execute every command and event defined in the RFC document to confirm they behave as specified
-Verify that all message formats follow the ABNF syntax definitions in the RFC.
+- [ ] Verify that all message formats follow the ABNF syntax definitions in the RFC
-Send malformed or invalid commands and ensure the server returns the correct ERR response without crashing.
+- [ ] Send malformed or invalid commands and ensure the server returns the correct ERR response without crashing
-Check that error codes match exactly those specified in Section 7.2 of the RFC.
+- [ ] Check that error codes match exactly those specified in Section 7.2 of the RFC

 ## Server Behaviour